parthivrmenon/aws_saa/09a_rds.md

 - Force SSL for all connections using the **rds.force_ssl** option.
 This happens transparently to the client, and the client doesn't have to do any work to use SSL.
 - Encrypt specific connections — this sets up an SSL connection from a specific client computer, and you must do work on the client to encrypt connections.

+## EXAM - RDS Monitoring
+### Basic Monitoring
+These are enabled by default and are DB-instance–level metrics.
+    - CPU Utilization
+    - Database Connections
+    - Freeable Memory
+    - ReadIOPS/WriteIOPs
+    - ReadLatency/WriteLatency
+    - FreeStorageSpace
+### Enhanced Monitoring:
+Enhanced Monitoring provides real-time OS metrics (from the host, not the database engine).
+Metrics are published to Cloudwatch Logs not Cloudwatch Metrics.
+    - RDS Child Processes:
+    - RDS Processes
+    - OS Processes
+    - CPU, memory, file system, and network usage at the OS level